Sante Ventures

 Series A in 2023

-Developer of a secure collaboration platform designed to create secure data access to support impactful algorithm validation and development.
-The company's platform supports end-to-end data and algorithm encryption that ensures data security, it uses primary data from the source rather than synthetic or de-identified data, eliminates the risk of data exfiltration and interrogation of the algorithm IP from insiders and third parties, and acts as the middleman and matchmaker between data stewards and algorithm developers, helping healthcare organizations in keeping their data secure in their private cloud infrastructure.
+Developer of a secure SaaS collaboration platform for creating secure data access to support impactful algorithm validation and development.
+The platform ensures data security through end-to-end encryption, uses primary data from the source, eliminates risks of data exfiltration and IP interrogation, and acts as a matchmaker between data stewards and algorithm developers.

 Surgical Safety Technologies